Aqshin13/instaApp/README.md

 - Backend built with Java 17 and Spring Boot
 - Docker and Docker Compose support
-- Basic social media features (post sharing, user management,notification etc.)
+- Basic social media features (post sharing, add friends,notification etc.)

 > **Note:** Some features are still under development and may not be fully functional yet, such as:
 > - Commenting on posts